pivotal/docs-tap/scst-store/use-external-database.hbs.md

 ## Validation

-Verification was done using bitnami PostgreSQL.
-You can get more information from the [bitnami documentation](https://github.com/bitnami/charts/tree/main/bitnami/postgresql).
+Verification is done using Bitnami PostgreSQL.
+For more information, see the  [Bitnami](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) documentation.